vmware/concord-bft/bftengine/tests/simpleTest/README.md

 *   ```-nc``` do not print processes' output to the console (default is False)
 *   ```-l``` log level for the script only (not for the binaries).
 Standard log levels in capital letters.
 Default is INFO
+*   ```-p``` if present, enables performance measurements.
+Each client will create it's historgram and will print raw latencies, which eventually will be displayed as summary histogram, along with throughput and average duration
 *   ```-i``` number of transactions each client will send to the replicas
 *   ```-vct``` View Change timeout, in milliseconds (default is 60000)
 *   ```-bft``` List of BFT configurations to run, separated by white space, each configuration is like n=4,r=4,f=1,c=0,cl=1,testViewChange where: